mexisme/queue-unique/README.md

     BufferSize:  10,
 }).Init()

-uq.Run()
+// Start the background FIFO goroutine uq.Run()

-for _, item := range inItems {
+// Put some items into the queue for _, item := range inItems {
     uq.In <- item
 }

-for item := range uq.Out {
+// Read some items from the queue for item := range uq.Out {
     fmt.Printf("%v", item)
 }